bernhardAxonIvy/doc/source/designer-guide/user-interface/user-dialogs/html-dialog-preview.rst

   - Previews of a :ref:`form-editor-component`, :ref:`html-dialog-component` and
     :ref:`static-jsf-pages` are not supported.
-  - It uses only a minimalistic implementation of an Task, with the consequences that not every API is available
+  - It uses a minimalistic implementation of a Task context, with the consequences that not every API is available.
+  - Note that dialog logic is executed in the preview.
+This may manipulate your test data in the backend.

 Accessibility